 Your teeth are extremely important to us and we always aim to preserve and maintain them for as long as possible.
 However, teeth can become decayed or broken for a variety of reasons and their removal may sometimes be required in order to prevent further problems from developing.

-Our highly experienced tooth extraction team is led by our principal dentist Andrew Stevenson (GDC No. 74427) who has over 23 years extensive dentistry experience.
+Our highly experienced wisdom tooth extraction team near you is led by our principal dentist Andrew Stevenson (GDC No. 74427) who has over 23 years extensive dentistry experience.

 At Kew Road Dental we always talk you through all the options available that could save the tooth before considering an extraction.
 If an extraction is the only treatment available then we will detail a plan to replace the missing tooth where appropriate.